robotix/2020.robotix.in/_events/poles-apart.md

 * Make its way down a slope made of two planks which will be at an angle to each other in a converging pattern.

-* Make its way down a normal slope to the end.
+* Make its way down a converging slope and exit into the end zone.

-**Note:** If at any point the robot drops from the arena, a penalty of 50 percent of the existing points will be made, if the robot wishes to start from the same point.
-Otherwise, there is an option for rerun of the robot.

 #### Arenas